PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 ```
 </div>

 Notice that the `cached_task` only ran one time across both flow runs!
 Whenever each task run requested to enter a `Running` state, it provided its cache key computed from the `cache_key_fn`.
-The Orion backend identified that there was a `COMPLETED` state associated with this key and instructed the run to immediately enter the same state, including the same return values.
+The Orion server identified that there was a `COMPLETED` state associated with this key and instructed the run to immediately enter the same state, including the same return values.
 See the Tasks [Caching](/concepts/tasks/#caching) documentation for more details.

 !!! warning "The persistence of state"
     Note that up until now we have run all of our workflows interactively.
 This means that our metadata store is a SQLite database located at the default database location: `~/.prefect/orion.db`.
 This can be configured in various ways, but please note that any cache keys you experiment with will be persisted in this SQLite database until you clear it manually!